-Factory farming and other processes to produce animal based foods are generally harmful to the environment and are leading to climate change.
-Also, these methods are unsustainable and created a soil that will become unable to grow food within the next 60 years.
+Factory farming and other processes to produce animal-based foods are generally harmful to the environment and are leading to climate change.
+Also, these methods are unsustainable and created soil that will become unable to grow food within the next 60 years.

 I made a video on these six WFPBD benefits, you can watch it below.

 I also talk more about the benefits of the plant-based diet in 6 Benefits of a Plant-Based Diet (Health, Environment, Athletes).